Chic African Culture Africa Factbook

 African Recipes by African Gourmet

-Mango Potato Cake is a delicious rich cake that gets its moist texture from ripe mangoes, moist potatoes, butter and cream.
-For over 20 years, we have delight in a brilliantly unique South African woman Mango Potato Pancakes.
+Mango Potato Cake is a delicious rich cake that gets its moist texture from ripe mangoes, moist potatoes, butter, and cream.

 Prep time: 30 min